leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 const usedPriusCarPriceLookUpTable = [5000,8250,11500]
 ```

-Used cars have ranges of years and it doesn't start at 0, making it very hard to use with arrays.
+Used cars have many ranges of years, and it doesn't start at 0, which makes it very difficult to use with arrays.
 We can use a hash table, with the year as keys.
 However, we would probably have to convert the years to strings.
-This doesn't sound quite right for me, so I prefer to use an indexed table with a helper function.
+It doesn't sound quite right for me, so I decided to use an indexed table with a helper function.

 In the helper function above, we transformed the ranges of years to an index.
 Then we take this index and use it to determine the corresponding logic.

-There are other approaches as well.
+There are other approaches.
 Here's one, with a different take on the helper function:

 ```javascript
 function getYearKeyV2(carYear) {